dotnet/EntityFramework.Docs/entity-framework/core/modeling/bulk-configuration.md

 property.Builder.HasMaxLength(512)?.IsUnicode(false);
 ```

 Notice that if the unicode configuration can't be overridden the max length will still be set.
-In case when you need to configure the facets only when both calls succeed then you can preemptively check this by calling <xref:Microsoft.EntityFrameworkCore.Metadata.Builders.IConventionPropertyBuilder.CanSetMaxLength%2A> and <xref:Microsoft.EntityFrameworkCore.Metadata.Builders.IConventionPropertyBuilder.CanSetIsUnicode%2A>:
+In case when you need to configure the facets only when both calls succeed then you can preemptively check this by calling <xref:Microsoft.EntityFrameworkCore.Metadata.Builders.IConventionPropertyBuilder.CanSetMaxLength*> and <xref:Microsoft.EntityFrameworkCore.Metadata.Builders.IConventionPropertyBuilder.CanSetIsUnicode*>:

 <!--
 public class MaxStringLengthNonUnicodeConvention : IModelFinalizingConvention